justinjiajia/cloud_security/labs/lab_6_1.md

   <img width="800" src="https://github.com/user-attachments/assets/bf91e8e3-c2ed-45a6-b9a2-7f526a1d6919" />

-By enabling CloudWatch logging for this CloudTrail trail, we create a pipeline that streams API audit logs consolidated by this trail to CloudWatch.
+By enabling CloudWatch Logs for this CloudTrail trail, we create a pipeline that streams API audit logs consolidated by this trail to CloudWatch.
 This allows us to use CloudWatch's alarm system to build real-time monitoring and alerting on specific API activities.

 <br>